irishmaiden18/Naps-Website/README.md

-# A website for napping
+# A Website for Napping

 I was given a jpeg of the desired pages for the site, then coded the static multi-page site using HTML & CSS